Strategic Scaling of Test-Time Compute: A Bandit Learning Approach: Methods

 To address the challenge of strategic compute allocation under uncertainty, we introduce a novel bandit learning formulation tailored to LLM test-time compute objectives.
 Following the bandit terminology, we treat each query $x \in \cS$ as an \emph{action}, and interpret sampling action $x$ as allocating one unit of compute to query $x$ to obtain a randomly generated response $y$.
 After taking action $x$, the learner receives feedback from a reward oracle in the form of a score $r(x, y)$.

 Our objective is to design an adaptive compute allocation algorithm that maximizes the fraction of queries that are correctly answered within a fixed compute budget $B$.
 Assuming availability of a sufficiently accurate reward oracle (e.g., ground truth labels), we approximate the correctness of a response using a user-specified threshold $\gamma \in [0,1]$: a response $y$ to query $x$ is considered correct if $r(x,y) \geq \gamma$.\footnote{ We assume access to a sufficiently accurate reward oracle in order to focus on the key challenge of adaptive compute allocation.
-This assumption is clearly satisfied in settings with ground truth labels, and is approximately satisfied by recently developed process reward models \citep{zhang2025lessons}.
-In scenarios with noisy or imperfect reward signals, one can incorporate additional slackness in the threshold $\gamma$ to absorb uncertainty.
-We leave a detailed investigation of compute allocation under imperfect reward oracles to future work.} Formally, the algorithm adaptively distributes the total compute budget $B$ across all queries through an allocation $\crl{c(x_i)}_{i=1}^n$, optimizing the following objective:
+This assumption is clearly satisfied in settings with ground truth labels, and is approximately satisfied by recently developed process reward models \citep{zhang2025lessons}. } Formally, the algorithm adaptively distributes the total compute budget $B$ across all queries through an allocation $\crl{c(x_i)}_{i=1}^n$, optimizing the following objective:

 where $g(x_i; c(x_i))$ denotes the set of $c(x_i)$ responses generated for query $x_i$.\footnote{When the evaluation metric is $\precisionmath$, one must further explicitly select and output the correct response.}